 If you are a bass ukelele player and you want to look good when performing, then Kala’s UBass-EM-FS is ideal for you.
 It’s an electric acoustic bass that is 14 inches and has 16 frets.
 You can choose Kala’s UBass exotic mahogany or spruce.

 Each model sounds different because there are different materials used.
 It is so handy that you can bring it when you travel.
 It sounds like a real-deal acoustic upright bass.

 It can be wired up to your amp to amplify the sound since the input is just below the strings.
 If you connect it to your amp, you will get the sound that resembles the upright bass instrument.

-Most bass ukulele players use Kala’s UBass-EM-FS not only because of its appearance but also based on its performance it provides.
+Most bass ukulele players use Kala’s UBass-EM-FS not only because of its appearance but also based on the performance it provides.
 Since the quality is great, the value is also expected to be a little pricey.

 - Easy to play and versatile to all ages